Wazir (film): Soundtrack

-The film's soundtrack album was composed by a number of artists: Shantanu Moitra, Ankit Tiwari, Advaita, Prashant Pillai, Rochak Kohli and Gaurav Godkhindi.
-The background score was composed by Rohit Kulkarni while the lyrics were penned by Vidhu Vinod Chopra, Swanand Kirkire, A. M. Turaz, Manoj Muntashir and Abhijeet Deshpande.
+The film's soundtrack album was composed by Shantanu Moitra, Ankit Tiwari, Advaita, Prashant Pillai, Rochak Kohli and Gaurav Godkhindi.
+The background score was composed by Rohit Kulkarni while the lyrics were written by Vidhu Vinod Chopra, Swanand Kirkire, A. M. Turaz, Manoj Muntashir and Abhijeet Deshpande.
 The album rights of the film were acquired by T-Series, and it was released on 18 December 2015.

 Release

-Wazir was initially set to be released in the middle of 2015, and the first teaser of the film was attached with PK (2014).
-Its planned release date was moved to 2 October and then further to 4 December, but it was ultimately released in India and worldwide on 8 January 2016.
+Wazir was initially scheduled to be released in mid-2015, with the first teaser of the film attached with PK (2014).
+Its scheduled release date was postponed to 2 October and 4 December 2015, but it was ultimately released in India and worldwide on 8 January 2016.
 The film was given a "UA" certificate with no cuts by the Central Board of Film Certification.
 The first poster of the film was released on 15 November 2015 via Bachchan's and Akhtar's Twitter accounts, each unveiling the other's look from the film.
 The official trailer of the film was released on 18 November.
 Chopra showed the complete film to as many as 70 Indian film programmers and distributors.

 In pre-release publicity, Nambiar said, "Casting Mr. Bachchan, who has got such a strong persona, and limiting him in a wheelchair, was a big task for us to get used to".
 This remark was condemned as "disparaging and extremely condescending" by Javed Abidi, the founder of the Disability Rights Group.
 Bejoy subsequently apologised for hurting anyone's feelings.
 The film was released on DVD on 25 March 2016 and is also available on Netflix.